2024–25 Texas A&M Aggies women's basketball team

 The 2024–25 Texas A&M Aggies women's basketball team represented Texas A&M University during the 2024–25 NCAA Division I women's basketball season.
-The Aggies, led by third-year head coach Joni Taylor, play their home games at Reed Arena in College Station, Texas and compete as members of the Southeastern Conference (SEC).
+The Aggies, led by third-year head coach Joni Taylor, played their home games at Reed Arena in College Station, Texas and competed as members of the Southeastern Conference (SEC).

 Previous season

-The Aggies finished the 2023–24 season 19–13 (6–10 in SEC play) to finish in ninth in the SEC and received a bid to the NCAA tournament, where they lost to Nebraska in the first round.
+The Aggies finished the 2023–24 season 19–13 (6–10 in SEC play) to finish ninth in the SEC, and received a bid to the NCAA tournament, where they lost to Nebraska in the first round.